-Student clubs at LTCC are a fun way to get involved in student life, meet others with similar interests, and develop strong leadership and communication skills.
+Student clubs at Lake Tahoe Community College are a fun way to get involved in student life, meet others with similar interests, and develop leadership and communication skills.

 LTCC offers a wide range of clubs catering to many different interests.
-From the dedicated Honor Society, to the fun and energetic Badminton club, there's something for everyone to experience and enjoy.
+From the dedicated Honor Society to the fun and popular soccer club, there's something for everyone to experience and enjoy.

 Promotes equal rights and support to the LGBTQIA community on campus and around the South Shore.

 Fosters and recognizes scholarships, promotes quarterly blood drives and public service activities, presents guest speakers, and also holds occasional social events.

 National Honor Society of Leadership & Sucess (NSLS)